mustafar/jargvy/README.md

   'default' is the default value
   'type' which can be one of ['number', 'string', 'boolean]
-    lets you define a type without specifying a default */ var rules = [
+    lets you define a type without specifying a default --flag creates a bool flag that needs no default/type.
+    It defaults to true when detected
+*/
+var rules = [
   {'id': '-str', 'name': 'str', 'default': '.' }, {'id': '-num', 'name': 'num', 'default': 5 },
-  {'id': '-bool', 'name': 'bool', 'default': true }, ];
+  {'id': '-bool', 'name': 'bool', 'default': true }, {'id': '--help', 'name': 'help'},
+];
 jargvy.define(rules);